basho-labs/little_riak_book/en/03-developers.md

 Whoa!
 What's all that?

-Since there was a conflict between what Mark and Andy both set the fridge value to be, Riak kept both values.
+Since there was a conflict between what Mark and Andy set the fridge value to be, Riak kept both values.

-<h4>V-Tag</h4>
+<h4>VTag</h4>

 Since we're using the HTTP client, Riak returned a `300 Multiple Choices` code with a `multipart/mixed` MIME type.
-It's up to you to separate the results, however, you can request a specific value by its Etag, also called a Vtag.
+It's up to you to parse the results (or you can request a specific value by its Etag, also called a Vtag).

 Issuing a plain get on the `/cart/fridge-97207` key will also return the vtags of all siblings.